A-AhkUser/vKeyboard/readme.md

 ***
 ### Styling the keyboard

-So far, you can use the following setters/getters to style - using a 6-digit RGB color values - the autocomplete control:
+So far, you can use the following setters/getters to style - using 6-digit RGB color values - the autocomplete control:

 - ``vk.autocomplete.bkColor``
 - ``vk.autocomplete.fontName``